jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 ## Reflections

-**BRAHMA** In this concurrent server implementation, though we have used ```parallel()``` switch of the ```Stream``` to accept the connections, it is not an important thing to decide, whether this is parallel or concurrent.
+**BRAHMA** In this concurrent server implementation, though we have used the ```parallel()``` switch of the ```Stream``` to accept the connections, it is not an important thing to decide, whether this is parallel or concurrent.
 It is still concurrent.
 Apart from Server's main thread, there are other threads that can accept new client connections and are not held hostage by a single client, as we still have our ```CompletableFuture``` that handles the client in a separate thread.
 So, a new client connecting to the server will never know, how many other clients are currently being served at the same time.

 **KRISHNA** I see what you say...it is important to realize that in the case of earlier concurrent server as well as in this implementation of concurrent server, each of the threads created are serving a particular client oblivious to each other's existence and in no way related to each other.
 They operate independently of each other.
 Whereas in the splitting I/O task case for getting stock prices, each of the thread was spawned and then later the results of each thread where collected to get the result back as a list of stock prices.
 So, there is a need for an explicit co-ordinating mechanism that orchestrates this splitting of tasks and subsequently the collection of results.
 This I think is the most important factor that delineates Concurrency and Parallelism.